-Local search: Much of the work in this paper is motivated by the idea of local search, an application of heavy hitter estimation.
-Local search revolves around the problem of how a browser maker can collect information about users' clicks as they interact with search engines in order to create the head of the search, i.e., the collection of the most popular queries and their corresponding URLs.
+Local search: Much of the work in this paper is motivated by local search, an application of heavy hitter estimation.
+Local search revolves around the problem of how a browser maker can collect information about users' clicks as they interact with search engines in order to create the head of the search, i.e., the collection of the most popular queries and their corresponding URLs, and make it available to users locally, i.e., on their devices.
 Specifically, it involves computing on query-URL pairs, where the URLs are those clicked as a result of submitting the query and receiving a set of answers.

-Note that local search results may be computed by combining the results obtained from user interactions that stem from several search engines, depending on the context.
-For instance, the user's current geographic location may lead the browser maker to surface results obtained from Baidu and not Bing.
+A browser maker may choose to combine the results obtained from user interactions that stem from several search engines depending on the context or surface results obtained from Baidu and not Bing depending on the user's current geographic location.